All Episodes

 Nobody here to figure out what the hell we should be doing.

-And he defunded the centers for disease control, so we don't have the organization that we need.
+And he defunded the Centers for Disease Control so we don't have the organization that we need.

-No, in reality, the pandemic expert voluntarily, after then National Security Advisor John Bolton was uh appointed, left, and Bolton dismanded the unit that he was the supervisor of in an effort to downside the NSC staff.
+No, in reality, the pandemic expert voluntarily, after then National Security Advisor John Bolton was appointed, left, and Bolton dismanded the unit that he was the supervisor of in an effort to downside the NSC staff.

 And the purpose of that unit had been to look at cases like Ebola long before this virus ever emerged.

-Uh what are they doing?
+What are they doing?

 They're trying to weaponize the coronavirus into a political issue.

-Now there are certainly concerns about how it impacts the economy.
+Now, there are certainly concerns about how it impacts the economy.

 There are concerns about, okay, well, people aren't going to go to work in China.